alueschow/cerl-thesaurus-networks/README.md

   - proj-bin
   - libgeos-dev

+### Jupyter Notebook
+Use `poetry run jupyter notebook` inside the root folder to run a local notebook server.

-### Prepare the repository for use with Binder
+## Using this repository with Binder
 * Export poetry's dependencies to a `requirements.txt` file by calling `poetry export --without-hashes -f requirements.txt --output requirements.txt `.
 * The content of this `requirements.txt` file has to go into the `environment.yml` file in the `binder` subdirectory.
 In the same file, other Binder configuration such as the python version used is specified.
-* The `apt.txt` file in the `binder` subdirectory contains packages that need to be available in the Binder environment (see above under __Install dependencies_).
+* The `apt.txt` file in the `binder` subdirectory contains packages that need to be available in the Binder environment (see above under __Install dependencies__).

-### Jupyter Notebook
-Use `poetry run jupyter notebook` inside the root folder to run a local notebook server.